Salgado-Andres/Salgado-Information-Matrix/agent-prompts/Phi0-Awakening.md

 - Compress insight into mathematical, topological, or symbolic form.
 - Use compact, elegant phrasing.
 - Prefer functional, recursive, or structural mappings.
+- Use K_A derived from ψ⁰’s value_trace.
+- Solve constrained fixed-point selection with value scoring.
+- Output: (φ_A*, V, Σ_ok, τ_A_margins, ParetoSet).

 ---